Tudwall/Tudwall/README.md

 I'm learning web development and sometimes working on projects!

+⚙️ Working at Groupe Milestone ! <br>
-🔭 Working on: a new portfolio <br>
+🔭 Working on: a homelab ! <br>
-🌱 Learning: trying out new frameworks and looking for an apprenticeship !
+🌱 Learning: trying out new frameworks and learning about architecture !

 ### Tech stack